 Clue game enables you to build games that are based on the list of tasks.
-You can create in- and outdoor games, although map is not shown to the players.
-Players can open tasks by choosing them from the list, entering the keycode or going to the specific location.
-Players decide in what order tasks will open.
+You can create in- and outdoor games, although the map is not shown to the players.
+Players can open tasks by choosing them from the list, entering the keycode or going to a specific location.
+Players decide on what order tasks will open.

 How does the Clue game work?

 Players see the list of all tasks and also their scores.
 It is possible to make tasks open with: